ralphbartley/CV/README.md

 [Projects List](#projects) | [Skills](#skills) | [Experience](#experience) | [Education](#education) | [Hobbies](#hobbies)

-I am a friendly, hard-working science graduate with varied work experience looking for a challenging opportunity as a Full Stack Developer to apply my problem solving skills to create solutions.
-I thrive in a team environment a
+I am a friendly, hard-working science graduate with varied work experience looking for a role where I can continue to develop my full stack skill set.
+I enjoy working in a team and the opportunity to dive in and learn to apply new tools.

 ## Projects